 Finding the perfect factory for your brand is a daunting task.
-There seem to be thousands of factories out there that all seems to produce amazing kit for leading brands, however, look a little deeper and the opposite could be closer to the truth.
+There seem to be thousands of factories out there that all seem to produce an amazing kit for leading brands, however, look a little deeper and the opposite could be closer to the truth.

 Our factories who all produce for quality, established brands completely hide the brands they work with and many of them don’t advertise or promote themselves at all.
 In fact, most of them have terrible, 1-page websites that never promote the styles they have made.